Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

 \subsubsection{Bi-Level Optimization Procedure}

-To implement the proposed bi-level WDRO framework, we design an iterative training algorithm that alternates between solving the \textit{inner semantic-level} and \textit{outer channel-level} dual problems using gradient-based updates in~\Cref{alg:wasecom}.
-The goal is to progressively refine the encoder and decoder parameters to improve robustness against both semantic uncertainty (e.g., paraphrasing or sensory noise) and channel-induced distortions (e.g., transmission noise or adversarial attacks).
+\blue{To implement the proposed bi-level WDRO framework, we design an iterative training algorithm that alternates between solving the \textit{inner semantic-level} and \textit{outer channel-level} dual problems using gradient-based updates in~\Cref{alg:wasecom}.
+This training procedure is designed to instill resilience into the final, fixed model, preparing it for operational deployment.
+The algorithm employs an alternating optimization scheme, a standard approach for bilevel problems, where two sets of parameters are refined in an alternating fashion within each training iteration~\cite{bilevel_alternative}.
+The goal is to progressively refine the encoder and decoder parameters to improve robustness against both semantic uncertainty (e.g., paraphrasing or sensory noise) and channel-induced distortions (e.g., transmission noise or channel fading).}

 In each training iteration, a mini-batch of samples $\{x_i\}$ is drawn from the empirical distribution $\widehat{P}_n$ (line~\ref{alg:sampling}).
 The outer loop (lines~\ref{alg:outer_start}--\ref{alg:outer_stop}) aims to enhance robustness against channel-level noise and shifts, leveraging the optimized semantic encoder from the inner level.
-For each $x_i$, the semantic encoder $f_{\theta^{(t)}}$ (updated from the inner loop) computes the latent representation $s_i$ (line~\ref{alg:outer_encode_sem}).
+For each $x_i$, the semantic encoder $f_{\theta^{(t-1)}}$, using parameters from the previous iteration, computes the latent representation $s_i$ (line~\ref{alg:outer_encode_sem}).
 The channel encoder $c_{\psi^{(t-1)}}$ maps this to a signal $u_i$, which is perturbed by the channel and noise to produce $z_i$ (line~\ref{alg:outer_signal}).
 The perturbation $\tilde{z}_i \in \mathcal{B}_p(z_i, \mu)$ simulates the worst-case channel effect within a Wasserstein ball of radius $\mu$ (line~\ref{alg:outer_pertubed_signal}).
 The channel decoder $d_{\omega^{(t-1)}}$ reconstructs the semantic signal $\hat{s}_i$ (line~\ref{alg:outer_decode_sem}). $\psi^{(t)}$ and $\omega^{(t)}$ are updated by solving the outer-level dual problem in Eq.~\Cref{eq:outer_dual}, minimizing the worst-case channel distortion (line~\ref{alg:outer_opt}).